-The combination of the direct toxic effect of alcohol and the vitamin B deficiency usually occurring simultaneously (due to malnutrition) causes polyneuropathy.
+The combination of the direct toxic effect of alcohol and vitamin B deficiency usually occurring simultaneously (due to malnutrition) causes polyneuropathy.
 Characteristic signs are primary axonal damage and secondary demyelination.

 Clinical signs of alcoholic polyneuropathy

 Affected individuals suffer from symmetric distal failure impacting the sensory and motor system.
-Typical signs are „burning feet,“ weakened reflexes, reduced vibration sensation and ataxic gait.
+Typical signs are „burning feet,“ weakened reflexes, reduced vibration sensation, and ataxic gait.
 Palmar and plantar hyperhidrosis as signs of autonomous system disorder are rare.

 Diagnosing alcoholic polyneuropathy

 Lab tests show the typical values pointing toward alcohol abuse: elevated liver enzymes, elevated MCV values as well as elevated carbohydrate-deficient transferrin (CDT).
 Neurography imaging shows signs of axonal damage.

 Absolute alcohol abstinence is of the utmost therapeutic priority.
 Furthermore, the vitamin B complex should be prescribed.
 Axonal reinnervation is possible with abstinence but will be delayed for some time.

 Approximately 70 % of the patients suffering from sepsis and multi-organ failure will develop critical illness polyneuropathy (CIP).

 Pathogenesis and clinical signs of critical illness polyneuropathy